ProspectOne/flexbalancer-js-docs/Migration-Example.md

 # The Performance-Based Answer with Preferred Market Weights
 ## The Case
-We have a set of answers with CDN providers.
-Each provider in our set has special `ratio` number for every continent, that determines the location penalties / boosts for that particular provider.
-For example, we want the users from Europe get preferred (so appear more oftenly) answer from `CDN provider 1`, and users from South America should preferrably get answer from `CDN Provider 2`.
+We have a set of answers associated with with CDN providers.

+Each provider in our set has special ratio number for every continent(market), that determines the location penalties / boosts for that particular provider.
+For example, we want the users from Europe get preferred answer from `JSDelivr`, so it has ratio 1.40 (means `boost`). and users from South America should preferably get answer from `Verizon`, with boost ratio 1.30.

+The answer candidate (providers) also must have uptime more than 80%.

+Each candidate performance (`rtt`,`latency`) must also be taken into account.

 Here goes the `original` Cedexis Openmix Application script: